-Employed personnel (Top Managers, Heads of Asset Management Area, Alternative and Support Channels Area, Wealth Management Area, COO & Innovation Area, Marketing and External Relations Department, Equity Private Investments Service)
+Employed personnel (Top Managers, Heads of Asset Management Area, Alternative and Support Channels Area, Wealth Management Area, COO & Innovation Area, Marketing and External Relations Department, Equity Private Investments, Financial Advisor Networks Area, Certificates Hub Service)

-Banca Generali's remuneration policy is aimed at ensuring the best possible alignment of the interests of the Banking Group's Shareholders and those of the management, especially in a long-term perspective, through careful risk management and the consistent pursuit of long-term strategies.
-In fact, a well-balanced system of remuneration and incentives for the bank's directors and management is key to boost competitiveness and ensure high-levels of corporate governance over time.
-It must also be borne in mind that the overall remuneration system - in particular for persons belonging to key corporate functions - is a tool to attract and retain in the company highly qualified professionals with the skill necessary to meet company's requirements.
+Banca Generali's remuneration policy is aimed at ensuring the best possible alignment of the interests of the Shareholders and Banking Group's management, especially in a long-term perspective, through careful risk management and the consistent pursuit of long-term strategies.
+In fact, a well-balanced system of remuneration and incentives for the bank's directors and management is key to boosting competitiveness and ensuring high-levels of corporate governance over time.
+It must also be noted that the overall remuneration system - in particular for persons discharging key corporate functions - is a tool to attract to and retain in the company highly qualified professionals endowed with the specialist skill set necessary to meet the company's requirements.

-The motion to apply to the Managers listed above a ratio of the variable to fixed component of remuneration higher than 1:1, and in particular, to raise the said ratio up to 2:1 - the highest ratio contemplated - is based on the following grounds:
+The motion to apply to the Managers listed above a higher ratio than 1:1 of the variable to fixed component of remuneration, and in particular, to raise the said ratio up to 2:1 - the highest ratio contemplated - is based on the following grounds: